 Any loot you acquire as a pirate or anything found at a signal source will usually be classed as stolen and will need to be sold to a black market contact – not all stations have one, but anarchy systems are usually a safe bet.
-You can use this tool to locate black markets in nearby systems (though it’s not always up to date).
+You can use this black market finder to locate ones in nearby systems (though it’s not always up to date).
 Black markets are also listed on the starport facilities list on the system map.

 Outside of anarchy regions you will need to avoid authority scans when entering a starport if you don’t want to be landed with a hefty fine.
 The same goes for goods considered illegal at that starport (visit the system map for a list of prohibited items).
 Your HUD will display an “Illicit Cargo” warning above the fuel gage if you are carrying anything that could get you into trouble in that particular system.
 However, being caught with stolen goods is not the end of the world – you will not be fired upon and you will only be fined.
 The fine will be proportional to the quantity and value of the goods, which will not be confiscated and sometimes (especially for specific smuggling missions) you are still able to turn a profit.

 The best tactic to avoid being caught is to enter the starport at speed, so that there isn’t enough time to complete the scan before you’re inside.
 Remember, crashing into another ship while “speeding” can land you a fine or murder bounty.
 Watch for patrolling authority ships and time your entry accordingly.